Interment Location | Visited | Sequence in Graves I Have Visited |

 Vice President: Lyndon B. Johnson

-Presidential Medal of Freedom: Awarded by Lyndon B. Johnson (1963)
+Presidential Medal of Freedom: Posthumously awarded by Lyndon B. Johnson (1963)

 Died: November 22, 1963 in Dallas, Texas